tamannabindra/RFR-Assignment/backend-payment/README.md

 6. User Module- The User Module (`UserModule`) is all about user account management.
 This includes user profiles, account settings, and user-specific data.

+## Want to add new payment method-

+It follows the Strategy Design Pattern, allowing the client code to select a specific payment strategy at runtime.
+This approach adheres to the open/closed principle by enabling the addition of new payment methods without modifying existing code.
+-To add support for a new payment method, create a new concrete strategy class that extends PaymentStrategy and implements the provider-specific logic.
+-Update the paymentService to handle the new payment method, following the existing pattern.
+-No modification is needed in existing code, demonstrating adherence to the open/closed principle.